Cyber4tff/Rope/Home.md

 1. Select a folder, or create one (not /system32).
 Once you're in that folder, you can right-click it and select, 'Open in Terminal'

-2. Clone the repository to your computer.
-Select a user-created folder:
+2. Clone the repository to your folder:

 ```
 git clone https://github.com/Hillobar/Rope